Pedicure With Athlete’s Foot

-Warts are caused by viral infection commonly referred to as Human papillomavirus (HPV).
+Warts are caused by a viral infection commonly referred to as Human papillomavirus (HPV).

-For the foot wart to occur, the viral infection penetrates through small cuts from the foot.
-These cuts can be unseen through the naked eye.
+For the foot wart to occur, the viral infection penetrates through minor cuts from the foot, and these cuts can be unseen by the naked eye.

-Warts can get painful at times, especially when walking.
-They can visibly appear on any part of the foot.
+Warts can get painful at times, especially when walking, and they can visibly appear on any part of the foot.

 In most cases, children and teenagers tend to be at a higher risk of getting foot warts because of their tender and delicate skin than adults.